awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-autoscaling.md

 ## Troubleshooting tasks stuck in the running state<a name="mwaa-autoscaling-stranded"></a>

 In rare cases, Apache Airflow may think there are tasks still running\.
 To resolve this issue, you need to clear the stranded task in your Apache Airflow UI\.
-For more information, see the [I see my tasks stuck in the running state](troubleshooting.md) troubleshooting topic\.
+For more information, see the [I see my tasks stuck or not completing](troubleshooting.md) troubleshooting topic\.

 ## What's next?<a name="mwaa-autoscaling-next-up"></a>
 + Learn how to increase the size of your environment in [Amazon MWAA environment class](environment-class.md)\.